Martinus Putuhena

 Martinus Putuhena (27 May 1901 – 20 September 1982) was an Indonesian civil engineer and politician.
-He was the Minister of Public Works between 1945 and 1947 under Sutan Sjahrir during the Indonesian National Revolution, and in 1950 briefly served as the Prime Minister for the State of East Indonesia prior to its dissolution.
+He was the Minister of Public Works between 1945 and 1947 under Sutan Sjahrir during the Indonesian National Revolution, and in 1950 briefly served as the prime minister of the State of East Indonesia (NIT) prior to its dissolution.

 Originating from Saparua, Putuhena was educated at the Technische Hoge School in Bandung before working as an engineer for the colonial government.
-He was appointed public works minister during the Indonesian National Revolution and then served in the government of the State of East Indonesia (NIT).
+He was appointed public works minister during the Indonesian National Revolution and then served in the government of the NIT.
 In NIT, he was initially head of a commission overseeing takeover of NIT security forces, before the political situation resulted in a complete government takeover which he supervised.
 He continued to work under the Indonesian government's ministry of public works, before entering the private sector as a consultant.

 Early life and education

 Martinus Putuhena was born on 27 May 1901 in the village of Ihamahu, on the island of Saparua in modern Maluku.
 He was the third of five children.
 His family was a relatively affluent fishing family, and his father Petrus Putuhena also cultivated cloves in addition to operating a fishing boat.
 As a child, he began studying at a local village school, before learning Dutch and enrolling at the main school of Saparua.
 He then moved to Tondano to continue his education under a scholarship, and then to Yogyakarta where he enrolled at an Algemene Middelbare School (AMS).
 He graduated from the AMS in 1923.

 Putuhena continued his studies at the Technische Hoge School (THS) in Bandung.
 He had initially wanted to continue his studies at the Netherlands, but the Ambonsch Studiefonds, his sponsor organization that also funded the studies of other future Ambonese leaders, lacked needed funds.
 At THS, he studied wet civil engineering.
 During this period, Putuhena became friends with Sukarno who was one year his senior at THS, and he joined Sukarno's Algemeene Studieclub.
 He graduated as an engineer in 1927.